jlaurellax/data_science_portfolio.github.io/_posts/2022-01-22-association-rule-learning.md

 # Data Overview  <a name="data-overview"></a>

-Our initial dataset contains 3,500 transactions, each of which shows the alcohol products that were present in that transaction.
+The initial dataset contains 3,500 transactions, each of which shows the alcohol products that were present in that transaction.

-In the code below, we import Pandas, as well as the apriori algorithm from the apyori library, and we bring the raw data into Python.
+In the code below, I import Pandas, as well as the apriori algorithm from the apyori library, and I bring the raw data into Python.
 <br>
 ```python